VelocityNetCDN/CDN/README.md

 Current status: learning the abstractions.
 # Potential Languages to do this in: C++, Go, Python, Haskell (why?)

 # for serving on the frontend: model generated videos based on category?
+(Transformers Agents or similar)